Singkawang: Demographics

-Most of the population are of Chinese descent (around 42% of whole population).
+A plurality of the population is of Chinese descent (around 42% of whole population).
 The largest group of Chinese descent is Hakka people (locally called as "Hakka-nyin" who speak -the local Hakka dialect).
 The other major group of Chinese descent is Chaozhou People which is better known as Teochew.
 The rest are Malay, Dayak, Javanese, and other ethnicities.
 The total population was 235,064 at the 2020 Census, and reached 250,000 in mid 2024.

 The distribution of the religion practically follows the distribution of the ethnic groups; the largest groups are Islam followed by Buddhism, Catholic, Protestant and Confucianism.

 Food

 Chinese food especially Hakka style dominates the food stalls or small restaurants, but Teochew style is also available.
 Minang style food can also be found here.
 Unique food like Rujak Ju Hie (鱿鱼炒; rojak with dried squid) is one of delicacies in Singkawang.
 Tofu (bean curd) Singkawang is famous in West Kalimantan, also Kembang Tahu (腐皮; silky smooth tofu with sugar gravy) is very popular in this city.
 Singkawang is also famous for its cakes.
 The variety of cakes is surprising and available from early morning till midnight.
 Choi Pan (菜粄:Steamed vegetable dumplings) is one of the many special traditional Chinese delicacies.
 Believed to be of Hakka origin, it consists mainly of fragrantly stir-fried yam bean wrapped in a slightly chewy translucent skin and is steamed to perfection.
 There are also have several Malay food such as Bubur Paddas (Malay's spicy porridge), Pedak (fermented shrimp paste) and Nasi Lemak.
-Kopi tiam (咖啡店; local coffee shop) with strong bitter robusta coffee can be found every where.
-Peaceful and safe feeling for everyone makes Singkawang to be one of the cities with lively night.
-One may enjoy various food in Pasar Hongkong from porridge, kwetiau, fried rice, nasi lemak, rujak (fruit & vegetables salad), cakes coffee stall.
-And the prices of the food are surprisingly cheap.
-Local people enjoy the night with their friends discussing the local hottest issues, singing, or playing cards.
+Kopi tiam with strong bitter robusta coffee can be found every where.

 Chinatown

 Besides being well known as the City of Thousands Temples, as there are many small and large temples in any part of the Singkawang region, Singkawang is also known as one of the Indonesian Chinatowns since the majority of the population is of Chinese descent, consisting of mostly Hakka and some other sub-group of Han Chinese.
-Theye reside in all areas in the city.
+They reside in all areas in the city.
 They still practice their culture in any ceremony or official events, from weddings to funeral ceremonies.
 The culture is seen as the closest to the original tradition of Chinese people (mostly refers to Hakka), making Singkawang known as the Indonesian Chinatown.